danionescu0/docker-flask-mongodb-example/README.md

 **Using PyPy for speed**

-A second container with the same api opened on port 801 using pypy which should be faster in theory.
+A second container with the same API opened on port 801 using pypy which should be faster in theory.

 The test system is a I7-4720HQ 2.60GHz wih 12 GB RAM and a SSD drive on which i've run the docker-compose architecture.